Dixon High School shooter charged on 3 counts

 Milby was the only person hurt in the incident.
 He was hospitalized with non-life threatening injuries and released Thursday, before he was taken to Lee County Jail.

-Milby's mother said her son was bullied in school and he was is a good kid.
+Milby's mother said her son was bullied in school and he was a good kid.

 Nicolas Grabiwicz said he was a friend of Milby's and is very disappointed in him.